trifacta/floating-elephants/README.md

 ## Networking

 Hadoop services typically use [DNS](https://wiki.apache.org/hadoop/UnknownHost) to connect to each other.
-Docker's inbuilt [networking features](https://docs.docker.com/compose/networking/) are leveraged for the services to talk to each other.
+Docker's inbuilt [networking features](https://docs.docker.com/compose/networking/) are set up for the services to talk to each other.

 The hostnames are pre-configured in the Hadoop XML configuration files in `conf.docker_cluster` and `docker-compose.yml`.
-All of these hostnames end with `.cd5_default` or `.hdp2_default`.
+All of these hostnames end with `.cd5-default` or `.hdp2-lagoon`.

 Another small container running `dnsmasq` that forwards port 53 acts as the DNS for the host.